 This specific Open House event is for students admitted into bachelor's degree programs for Fall 2020.
 This is an opportunity to learn more about your program of acceptance.
 You also will meet faculty, learn about financial aid, go on a campus tour and see the residence halls.

 To help you get a better understanding of Rochester Institute of Technology, we invite you to join us for one or more of our live online webinar sessions.
 Come and learn why more than 1,100 hard-of-hearing and deaf students and more than 14,000 hearing undergraduates choose RIT, and why it can be a great fit for you!

-Deaf and hard-of-hearing high school students and their parents are invited to attend an information session and breakfast.
-You’ll learn about RIT’s outstanding academic, social and personal development opportunities for deaf and hard-of-hearing students.
+Deaf and hard-of-hearing high school students and their parents are invited to attend a free information session.
+You’ll learn about RIT’s outstanding academic, social, and personal development opportunities for deaf and hard-of-hearing students.
 Parents of current deaf and hard-of-hearing RIT students will be in attendance to answer questions and share information about their experiences with RIT.

 Begin your college search this summer by attending TGIF at RIT/NTID.
 Get an overview of our academic programs, student activities and the application process.
 Attendees also will go on a student-led campus and housing tour.
 Admissions counselors will be available to meet with you.
 Lunch will be provided for prospective students and their guests.
 Students who attend this event will have their $65 application fee waived.